Ambient-Impact/drupal-olivero-dark/readme.md

 colours will be used.

-Also note that this requires Drupal core 10.0.x, and will not be installable on previous versions due to [lack of CSS custom property support](https://www.drupal.org/project/drupal/issues/3257274#comment-14567683), nor on Drupal core 10.1.x or later because the Olivero CSS is marked as internal and thus not guaranteed to obey semantic versioning rules so it could change
+Also note that this requires Drupal core 10.0.x, and will not be installable on previous major core versions due to [lack of CSS custom property support](https://www.drupal.org/project/drupal/issues/3257274#comment-14567683), nor on Drupal core 10.1.x or later because the Olivero CSS is marked as internal and thus not guaranteed to obey semantic versioning rules so it could change